Directing Projects

 WHAT ABOUT THE MONOLOGUE?

-Pick one of these monologues or one of your own choosing (1-minute long) for your audition.
+Pick one of the following monologues or one of your own choosing (1-minute long) for your audition.
 All selections should be memorized.
 The monologues may not be from the Directing Projects or the Freshman-Sophomore Play but were chosen from plays with similar language, styles, or characters.
 YOU MAY PERFORM ANY OF THE MONOLOGUES, REGARDLESS OF GENDER.
 CHANGE PRONOUNS AS NEEDED.
 After you perform your monologue, you may be asked to start it again with a different intention or focus.
 It’s not because your first interpretation was wrong.
 Instead, the directors are interested in learning more about your range as a performer and how you respond to direction.
 Think of it as a mini callback.